kstoeckl/kstoeckl.github.io/_pages/about.md

 ---
 Hi,

-I'm a PhD student at the University of Melbourne (with expected completion 2024), supervised by [Marcy Robertson](https://www.marcyrobertson.com/) and co-supervised by [Jan de Gier](https://blogs.unimelb.edu.au/jan-de-gier/).
-I've thus far mostly been looking at techniques for proving that operadic structures are Koszul.
-In particular, those based on Groebner bases and rewriting methods.
-In addition, I've also been thinking about polytopes and homotopy operadic structures.
+I'm a PhD student at the University of Melbourne (with expected completion 2024), supervised by [Marcy Robertson](https://www.marcyrobertson.com/).
+My research interests lie in the study of (homotopy) operadic structures and their algebras, particularly via combinatorial techniques.

+What is an [operad](https://www.math3ma.com/blog/what-is-an-operad-part-1), and where do [I fit in](https://kstoeckl.github.io/files/ResearchStatement.pdf)?

 If you want to get in touch my email is kstoeckl@student.unimelb.edu.au